 Understand Shakespeare, beat-for-beat.

-A modern English retelling in matching verse: each rhythm preserved, each meaning revealed.
+A modern English retelling in matching verse: rhythm preserved, meaning revealed.

 Feel the heartbeat